postgresml/postgresml/pgml-dashboard/content/docs/guides/setup/v2/installation.md

 ### Configuration

 We have one last step remaining to get PostgresML running on your system: configuration.

-PostgresML needs to be loaded into shared memory by Postgres to perform efficiently and to do so, you need to place it into `preload_shared_libraries`.
+PostgresML needs to be loaded into shared memory by PostgreSQL.
+To do so, you need to add it to `preload_shared_libraries`.

 Additionally, if you've chosen to use a virtual environment for the Python packages, we need to tell PostgresML where to find it.

-Both steps can be done by editing the PostgreSQL configuration file `postgresql.conf` usinig your favorite editor.
-I prefer `vim` for these kind of tasks:
+Both steps can be done by editing the PostgreSQL configuration file `postgresql.conf` usinig your favorite editor:

 ```bash
 vim /opt/homebrew/var/postgresql@15/postgresql.conf